David Buffaloe

 Posted in Philippians, Sermons Preached

-Tagged Abraham, Bible, christianity, Faith, Following Christ, friend of God, friendship with God, God, God Is Faithful, Jesus, love God, salvation
+Tagged Bible, christianity, Faith, Following Christ, God Is Faithful, Jesus, love God, salvation, Witnessing

 Leave a comment